 It was our good fortune that the committee sent out by president Truman to study the atomic bomb explosion arrived in Nagasaki soon after we did.
 They asked to be quartered on board the Haven and inasmuch as I was in charge of the officer’s mess, it was my duty to look after them.
 As a result I had many interesting discussions regarding the atomic bomb and its possibilities with the members of the committee several of whom were scientists who had worked with the bomb from the beginning.
 Of course, they gave out no information except what had been released for publication, still it was a thrill to talk with the men who had done much to work it out.

-At the conclusion of a lecture by one of the scientists my father concluded:
+After a lecture by one of the scientists my father concluded:

 It may have ended the war for us, but it may some day be turned against us and we would lose the things for which we fought this long bloody war.
 Our country could be the greatest force for peace and security in the world if it would but accept the responsibility.
 Even out here few think of anything but getting back and forgetting what they have seen out here.
 “Let’s get home and look after our own affairs – what these people do out here is none of our business”, they say.
 And these are intelligent men – it depresses me.
 We are still selfish and materialistic, we have learned nothing apparently.